afloresep/HMDB-clustering/README.md

 # Dataset

-Data can be found in `MR1_map4-clean.xlsx` or `MR1-map4-clean.csv` in the datasets folder.
+Data used can be found in ``/datasets/MR1.smi`.
 Sourced from HMDB.
-Map4 fingerprints for these molecules are in `MR1-map4-clean.xlsx` or `MR1-map4-clean.csv`
+Map4 fingerprints for these molecules are in `/datasets/MR1-map4-clean.xlsx` or `/datasets/MR1-map4-clean.csv`

 # Code